Elkfox/shopify-theme-framework/docs/book/README.md

 # Concrete v4

-This is a complete rebuild of the Concrete Framework for Shopify theme development.
+v4 is a complete rebuild of the Concrete Framework for Shopify theme development.
 The framework is currently dependant on Slate v1 \(beta\), though is being developed with a view to less reliance on the Shopify development team.

 If you are looking for the Slate v0 version, please see [this](https://github.com/Elkfox/Concrete/tree/slate_0) branch.